Sameer292/CPP/Day-9/destructors.md

 > constructors are used to initialise any variables during the creation of an object. destructors are used to uninitialise those variables when the objects are destroyed.

-> They help to clean up the used memory.
+> This helps to clean up the used memory.

 > Example:
 ```c++